-Fact Check: Who's Right About Protections For Pre-Existing Conditions?
+FACT CHECK: Who's Right About Protections For Pre-Existing Conditions?

 HIPAA was less successful in protecting people without job-based insurance.
 It sought to guarantee that people with pre-existing conditions leaving the group market could buy individual coverage if they had remained continuously covered.
 But the law did not put limits on what individual insurers could charge for those policies.
 In many cases, insurers charged so much for these "HIPAA conversion" policies that almost no one could afford them.

-The Affordable Care Act, passed in 2010, built on those 1996 protections, and specifically sought to help people buying their own coverage.
-It barred all health insurers from excluding people due to pre-existing conditions, from charging them higher premiums and from imposing waiting periods for coverage of that condition.
+The Affordable Care Act, passed in 2010, built on those 1996 protections and specifically sought to help people buying their own coverage.
+It barred all health insurers from excluding people because of pre-existing conditions, charging them higher premiums and imposing waiting periods for coverage of those conditions.

 While the protections were mostly aimed at the individual insurance market, where only a small portion of Americans get coverage, the ACA also made some changes to the employer market for people with pre-existing conditions, by banning annual and lifetime coverage limits.